What is merger consequences analysis?

 In order to fully analyze the impact, the company owners must compare the stand-alone acquirer to the newly combined business.
 An effective way of doing this is through EPS accretion/dilution.
 This is a simple test that shows whether the proposed deal will increase or decrease the post-transaction earnings per share (EPS) for the buyer.

 The acquiring company must calculate possible future earnings to plan for the transition of ownership.
 This is done via pro forma calculations, which include hypothetical amounts or estimates.
-These pro forma statements indicate the projected financial position of the potential buyer to determine the impact.
+These pro forma statements indicate the projected financial position of the potential buyer.

 Learn merger consequences step by step in CFI’s mergers and acquisitions financial modeling course.

-Using pro forma calculations to estimate the “benefit” of a merger or acquisition is important as it allows the acquirer to determine what price he is willing/ able to pay.
-Beyond the amount that he is willing to pay is the form of consideration that they are able to use in order to pay for the transition of ownership (cash, stock, other securities, or a combination).
+Using pro forma calculations to estimate the “benefit” of a merger or acquisition is important, as it allows the acquirer to determine what price he is willing/ able to pay.
+Beyond the amount that he is willing to pay, there is the form of consideration that he is able to use in order to pay for the transition of ownership (cash, stock, other securities, or a combination).
 All of this then ties into how the deal will be structured and what type of tax considerations will be taken/given.
-Taxes on stocks will be very different than those on assets.

 Not only does the acquirer (buyer) need to analyze the consequences of a merger, but the seller must also determine if it makes sense to them.
 Will merging the company be good for business both financially and credibility wise?
 Will acquiring the company allow the seller to earn a sufficient return on their capital?